 So I just played and sang, and it went down real well with the people there.
 I usually do pretty good in places like that, cause I ain't usually need a mic, an' I am good at keepin' a real strong beat an' a bassline what makes people tap they's feet.

 Afterwards,their dobro player came over and looked at mine.
-He said he liked it, and that it was worth more than the $75 I give fordobro4 it.
+He said he liked it, and that it was worth more than the $75 I give for it.
 I ain't sellin' it, but it was nice of him to make me feel at home.
 Then he explained to the other dude with the cowboy shirt on, that there is different' kinds of dobros and this one was just different than that dude had seen, That was nice of him.
 Anyway, that's this here dobro.